alexkonusa/comp140-gam160-game/README.md

 **Research**

-Before thinking of a game and a cotroller, it was interesting to see what kind of custom controllers people already came up with and below I list a couple that have caught my eye.
+Before thinking of a game and a controller, it was interesting to see what kind of custom controllers people already came up with and below I list a couple that have caught my eye.

-Blind Car Simulator: I really liked this idea because it was something that I have never seen before, even though the controlls werent that creative but overall it turned out great and unique.
+Blind Car Simulator: I really liked this idea because it was something that I have never seen before, even though the controls weren't that creative but overall it turned out great and unique.
 Player drives the car blindly and ("Blind Car Simulator | Shake That Button (W.I.P)") "Use the navigation by the sound of your environment and GPS to reach the destination".
 This idea looks very simple and unique, I feel like this is where it had caught my interest.
-I never worked on anything car based and i'm all up for trying new things, this is where I desided to create a car based game.
+I never worked on anything car based in Unity and I'm all up for trying new things, this is where I decided to create a car based game.

 Drunk Man: This is a coop game where("Drunk-Man (Or Arak Man) | Shake That Button (W.I.P)") "Each player is assigned to a direction (up/down/left/right), and should drink Arak (an anised based alcohol) from a straw to move Pac-Man.".
-I really liked this Idea because i'm a fan of coop games and it also turned a classic into something unique.
+I really liked this Idea because I'm a fan of coop games and it also turned a classic into something unique.

-Even though this game does not use sensors, for some reasson reading about this game and the controller motion sensors kept comming to my mind.
-Mainly because i though of alternative ways of making the controllers for this game.
-This is where I though what if I use sensors to move my car, maybe I could use body movement to move my car.
+Even though this game does not use sensors, for some reason reading about this game and the controller, motion sensors kept coming to my mind.
+Mainly because I thought of how this controller would have been made.
+This is where I thought what if I use sensors to move my car, maybe I could use body movement to move my car.
 This is where I really liked the Idea of leaning left and right to steer the car while having two pedals/buttons for acceleration and brake.

-When looking at parts for the Arduino, i came to an issue that to create the controller I want it's either going to cost me a bomb or I would have to use alternativs such as Kinect to track the player movement and I didn't really feel comftable with this.
-This is where I can across a Ultrasonic Range Finder [Link to the Range Finder](https://www.bitsbox.co.uk/index.php?main_page=product_info&cPath=302_310&products_id=2109&zenid=fthsadm5kk2sbjsocrvvoobko5) which made me think what if I create the steering controlls using this component.
-Reasson I want to use the range finder is because I can configure how far I want the object to be, before it does something.
+When looking at parts for the Arduino, I came to an issue that to create the controller I want it's either going to cost me a bomb or I would have to use alternatives such as Kinect to track the player movement and I didn't really feel comfortable with this as it was far too advance for me.
+This is where I can across a Ultrasonic Range Finder [Link to the Range Finder](https://www.bitsbox.co.uk/index.php?main_page=product_info&cPath=302_310&products_id=2109&zenid=fthsadm5kk2sbjsocrvvoobko5) which made me think what if I create the steering controls using this component.
+Reason I want to use the range finder is because I can configure how far I want the object to be, before it does something.

-Firstly I was going to use PIR Module, but after doing some reseatch I found out that it can't track movement but only detect if a human has moved.
+Firstly I was going to use PIR Module, but after doing some research I found out that it can't track movement but only detect if a human has moved which simply wasn't what I was looking for.
 [Link to the PIR Module](https://www.bitsbox.co.uk/index.php?main_page=product_info&cPath=302_303&products_id=2782&zenid=fthsadm5kk2sbjsocrvvoobko5)

 # Level Ideas